Gravitational wave signatures of first-order phase transition in two-component dark matter model: Introduction

 As it is known, the hierarchy problem in particle physics refers to the large discrepancy between the weak force scale ($100~\rm GeV$) and the Planck scale ($10^{19}~\rm GeV$).
 Resolving these issues is a major motivation for theories beyond SM.
-In the SM, the Higgs mechanism introduces a scalar field that acquires a non-zero vacuum expectation value, breaking the electroweak symmetry and giving mass to gauge bosons and fermions.
+In the SM, the Higgs mechanism introduces a scalar field that acquires a nonzero vacuum expectation value, breaking the electroweak symmetry and giving mass to gauge bosons and fermions.
 However, this requires fine-tuning the Higgs mass parameter to be much smaller than the Planck scale.
 A scale-invariant solution to this problem proposes that both the Planck and weak scales should emerge as quantum effects rather than fundamental scales in the theory\cite{Foot:2007iy}.
 In the paper, we present a classically scale-invariant extension of the SM where all the particle masses are generated using the Coleman-Weinberg mechanism\cite{Coleman:1973jx}.
+We use the freeze-out mechanism to produce dark matter.
 The model includes three new fields, two scalars, and one fermion.
 We probe the parameter space of the model according to constraints from relic density and direct detection.
-DM relic density is reported by Planck Collaboration\cite{Planck:2018vyg} and DM-Nucleon cross section is constrained by XENONnT experiment results\cite{XENON:2023cxc}.
+DM relic density is reported by Planck collaboration\cite{Planck:2018vyg} and DM-nucleon cross section is constrained by XENONnT experiment results\cite{XENON:2023cxc}.
 We study the possibility of the electroweak phase transition with respect to the bounded parameter space, where we use the effects of the effective potential of the finite temperature.
 We probe the parameter space of the model which is consistent with these constraints and leads to a strong first-order electroweak phase transition.
 Also, the GW signal resulting from this phase transition has been studied in the BBO, DECIGO, and UDECIGO detectors.

 The paper is organized as follows.
-The two-component DM model is developed in section.~\ref{Model}.
-Then the thermal relic density via freeze-out mechanism is calculated in section.~\ref{RD}.
-DM-nucleon cross section is discussed in section.~\ref{DD}.
-Electroweak phase Transition and gravitational wave signals are studied in section.~\ref{GW}.
-In section.~\ref{Results}, we present the results.
-Finally, our conclusion comes in section.~\ref{Conclusion}.
+The two-component DM model is developed in Sec.~\ref{Model}.
+Then the thermal relic density via freeze-out mechanism is calculated in Sec.~\ref{RD}.
+DM-nucleon cross section is discussed in Sec.~\ref{DD}.
+Electroweak phase transition and gravitational wave signals are studied in Sec.~\ref{GW}.
+In Sec.~\ref{Results}, we present the results.
+Finally, our conclusion comes in Sec.~\ref{Conclusion}.